agello/techlab/labs/06_scale.md

 ## Self Healing

-Through the Replication Controller, we have now told the platform that ** ** replicas are to run.
+Through the Replication Controller, we have now told the platform that **n** replicas are to run.
 What happens if we delete a pod?

 Use `oc get pods` to find a pod in the status "running ", which you can * kill *.